Editor’s Note: This ‘Best Tacos in Austin’ article was originally published in 2014, now updated in 2021

 The first time I went to Veracruz, I was underwhelmed by the location.
 The friendly staff cooks in a trailer on East Cesar Chavez neighboring a pothole-filled dirt lot.
 But once I took that first sip of their mango agua fresca, I knew I had found something special.

 Their space is fenced in and they do have nice tables with available shade and a covered salsa bar (with the creamy green salsa!).
 The tacos are a generous size, so one may be enough depending on the size of your last meal.
-They’re open every day until 9 PM, except for Sundays and Tuesdays.
-They close at 3 PM on Sundays and are closed all day on Tuesdays.

 David Thomas, Austinot Contributing Blogger